 Define your blogging goal.

 To define your recruitment marketing goal, examine your motivation to start down the blogging path in the first place.
 Are you looking to enhance your employer branding or drive more consistent engagement with the passive jobseeker?
 Are you aiming to improve your recruitment process and fill current positions more dynamically than merely publicizing links to online application portals?
 Or, are you hoping to establish your company as a thought leader in your industry by leveraging in-depth pieces based on extensive research, experts within your organization, and gathered content from various sources outside your organization?

 Each of these impetuses for launching a recruitment market blog is valid and worth pursuing, but identifying one as the prime motivator will not only help provide an overriding direction for the content you subsequently populate your blog with (as well as accurately judge how successful your blog becomes), but it will help address each of the following points of practice we discuss.

 Identify your audience.

 In any writing or content creation endeavor, you must answer two basic yet critical questions: What is your purpose, and who is your audience?
 We addressed the point of purpose above, so now you need to identify your audience for your recruitment marketing blog in general and individual blog posts.
-A passive job seeker needs to be engaged differently from the active one.
+A passive job seeker needs to be engaged differently from an active one.
 The candidate with 15 years of experience and in the middle of their career journey has different needs than the new college or grad school graduate.

 Identifying who your content is for and what you want your audience to take away from your blog post is the heart and soul of basic marketing strategies and thus holds for recruitment marketing and your blog.
 To demonstrate that you and your company understand what the job seeker values and desires in a workplace, you need to speak to them in a way they can connect.

 Find your voice